Editor’s Note: This article was originally published in June 2017. It was updated in July 2019 to reflect current product recommendations.

 A Large Baking Dish

-Like the Dutch oven, a good-sized casserole is a necessity for the big-batch comfort-food dishes that you can eat throughout the week, or even freeze for hectic times to come—we're talking creamy spinach lasagna and shepherd's pie blanketed in rich, buttery mashed potatoes.
-This 10- by 15-inch casserole from Pyrex may not win any beauty awards, but it's sturdy, functional, easy to clean, and economical.
-Besides that, for baking recipes like Rhubarb Crisp, Stella chooses tempered glass over stoneware for its heat conductivity and nonreactive surface—read more about her preference for tempered-glass pie pans here.
+Like the Dutch oven, a good-sized casserole is a necessity for big-batch comfort-food dishes that you can eat throughout the week, or even freeze for hectic times to come—we're talking creamy spinach lasagna and shepherd's pie blanketed in rich, buttery mashed potatoes.
+These tempered glass and porcelain baking dishes aren’t fancy-looking, but our tests to find the best baking dishes found them to be sturdy, functional, and easy to clean, not to mention economical.
+Besides that, for baked goods like Rhubarb Crisp, Stella chooses tempered glass for its heat conductivity and nonreactive surface—read more about her preference for tempered-glass pie pans here.

 Measuring Cups and Spoons

 As much as we appreciate—celebrate, even—the precision offered by a scale, there are times when it's either impractical or just plain unnecessary to weigh out your ingredients.
-To get accurate quantities by volume, you've gotta have measuring cups for both dry ingredients and liquids, plus a set of spoons.
-Because these OXO liquid measuring cups are angled, you can see the markings from above, saving you from having to squat down to read them.
-Meanwhile, thanks to their magnetized handles, these dry measuring cups and measuring spoons conveniently stay together in a drawer, but don't require much effort to pull apart.
+To get accurate quantities by volume, you've gotta have measuring cups: both dry measuring cups and liquid measuring cups, plus a set of spoons.

 Rimmed Baking Sheets and Wire Racks

-You'll also want to pair your half sheet pan with a simple wire rack to ensure that your resting meats or cooling cookies get the air circulation they need.
-This set of two 10- by 16-inch racks fits the bill perfectly, and it will barely make a dent in your budget.
+You'll also want to pair your half-sheet pan with a simple wire rack to ensure that your resting meats or cooling cookies get the air circulation they need.

 A Box Grater

 A Microplane is a terrific tool, and highly recommended for creating a fine shower of Parmesan, lemon zest, or fresh nutmeg.
-But if you need to shred two whole pounds of cheese to make Daniel's Classic Baked Mac and Cheese, a box grater is a far better bet.
-The larger holes will make short work of the block of cheddar, and its upright position makes it easy to grip while you shred away.
+But if you need to shred two whole pounds of cheese to make Daniel's Classic Baked Mac and Cheese, a best-box-grater is a far better bet.
+In our review of the best box graters on the market, the Cuisipro took home the gold for its super-sharp etched holes, the larger of which will make short work of the block of cheddar.

 An Instant-Read Thermometer